-\myparagraph{Imposition of restrictions on the linear order} There exist several ways to impose restrictions on the linear order of vertices of the linear layout (see Fig.~\ref{fig:options}).
+\myparagraph{Restrictions on the linear order} There exist several ways to impose restrictions on the linear order of vertices of the linear layout (see Fig.~\ref{fig:options}).
 The constraints are created through the editor and are stored in a separate component of the configuration panel (so that the user is able~to~remove~them).

-\begin{enumerate}[R.1] \item \textbf{Specification of successors and predecessors of vertices}: By selecting two vertices of the graph and by right-clicking on one of them, the user is able to set one of the selected vertices successor or predecessor of the other. \item \textbf{Specification of vertices to be consecutive}: In the same way, the user is able to require two selected vertices to appear consecutively in the linear order of the vertices.
+\begin{enumerate}[R.1] \item \textbf{Specification of first and last vertices}: By selecting a vertex of the graph and by right-clicking on it, the user is able to set it as first or as last in the linear order. \item \textbf{Specification of successors and predecessors of vertices}: By selecting two vertices of the graph and by right-clicking on one of them, the user is able to set one of the selected vertices successor or predecessor of the other. \item \textbf{Specification of vertices to be consecutive}: In the same way, the user is able to require two selected vertices to appear consecutively in the linear order of the vertices.
 Note that this constraint does not restrict the relative order of them.
 However, this can be easily achieved by combining Restrictions R.\ref{r:suc-pre} and~R.\ref{r:consec}. \item \textbf{Specification of required and forbidden partial orders.} By clicking on two or more vertices of the graph, while keeping the ctrl button of the keyboard pressed, the user is able to select multiple vertices in a specific order.
 Then, by right-clicking on one of them the system provides support to restrict the relative order of the selected vertices to be the one (or not to be the one), in which the vertices were clicked on. \end{enumerate}